This policy describes the information we collect in the complaint process under the Human Rights Code, and how we use that information.

 A person can make a request for access to other information about a complaint under the Freedom of Information and Protection of Privacy Act.
 The request must be made in writing to the Registrar.
 The Tribunal will tell you if it plans to give someone a copy of a document that may be harmful to your personal privacy.

 You can ask the Tribunal to limit the information it makes public.
 You can also ask the Tribunal to order a publication ban.
 Use a Form 7.1 General Application to apply.
 For more information, see how to apply to limit publication of personal information on the Tribunal website.

 The Tribunal accepts complaints by email and uses email to communicate with participants who give us their email address.
 When you choose to communicate by email, you should consider that email communications are generally less secure than other methods, such as mail, fax, or hand delivery.

-If you have questions about this policy, or if you have concerns about a specific situation, you can contact the Registrar by phone, email, or mail:
+If you have questions about this policy, or if you have concerns about a specific situation, or want to make a complaint about a breach of privacy, you can contact the Registrar by phone, email, or mail:

 Telephone: (604) 775-2000

 Toll Free: 1-888-440-8844

 1270 – 605 Robson Street

 Vancouver, BC V6B 5J3